tbm/homepage/content/debian/orion/qnap/ts-409/serial.md

 (8 data bits, no parity, 1 stop bit).
 U-Boot on a <a href = "../uboot/">separate page about U-Boot</a>.

+If your serial console doesn't work or you can see text but your typing is ignored, it might be because you have to connect RX from your connector cable to TX on the QNAP and TX with RX.

 <div class="bbf">
 <%= render "adsense-banner-before-footer" %>
 </div>